Where to find Black-owned businesses to support in your community and around the United States — and why it matters

 As conscious consumers, we all have the opportunity to seek out Black-owned businesses to support.

-What are the challenges Black-owned businesses face?
+What are the challenges Black business owners face?

 According to the Center for American Progress, "While Black Americans make up 13 percent of the U.S. population, they own less than 2 percent of small businesses with employees.
 By contrast, white Americans make up 60 percent of the U.S. population but own 82 percent of small employer firms.